MetOffice/PyPRECIS/CONTRIBUTING.md

 :exclamation: *Note: As of v1.0 we are unable to provison the model data necessary for reproducing the full PyPRECIS learning environment via github due to it's large file size.
 Contact the PRECIS team for more information.*

 ## Before you start...
 Read through the current issues to see what you can help with.
-If you have your own ideas for improvements, please start a new issues so we can track and discuss your improvement.
+If you have your own ideas for improvements, please start a new issue so we can track and discuss your improvement.
 You must create a new branch for any changes you make.

 **Please take note of the following guidelines when contributing to the PyPRECIS repository.**

-* Please do **not** make changes to the `master` branch.
+* Please do **not** make changes to `master` or `develop` branches.
 The `master` branch is reserved for files and code that has been fully tested and reviewed.
-Only the core PyPRECIS developers can/should push to the `master` branch.
+Only the core PyPRECIS developers can push to the `master` and `develop` branches.

 * The `develop` branch contains the latest holistic version of the `PyPRECIS` repository.
 Please branch off `develop` to fix a particular issue or add a new feature.
 * Please use the following tokens at the start of a new branch name to help sign-post and group branches: